 - Diverting up to 250,000 tonnes of waste from landfill per year

-- Supplying 14MW of electricity to National grid – enough to supply over 30,000 homes.
+- Supplying 18MW of electricity to National grid – enough to supply over 30,000 homes.

 The MBT process will firstly extract valuable materials such as metals, plastics and other recyclable products.
 The organic rich material remaining after recyclate extraction will be treated in Bio-drying tunnels to improve its calorific value as a Refuse Derived Fuel (RDF).

-- Provide a sustainable, long term solution for the management of residual municipal waste in the arc21 area
+- It will provide a sustainable, long term solution for the management of residual municipal waste in the arc21 area.

-- Export 14MW electricity to the National Grid – enough to power in excess of 30,000 homes
+- Export 18MW electricity to the National Grid – enough to power in excess of 30,000 homes.

 - Provide improvements to the road network in the immediate vicinity of the site